wandb/docs/docs/guides/app/features/panels/intro.md

 ## Add panels

+You can add a panel in multiple ways:
 To add a panel:

-1. Within your workspace, navigate to the section you want to add a panel to
-2. Choose the Add panel button
+1. To add a panel directly to a section, click the section's `...` menu , then click **+ Add panels**.
+2. To add a panel to the top level (for manual workspaces only) or to an arbitrary section, click **+ Add panels** at the top of the workspace.
 3. From the dropdown, select a type of panel to add
 ![](/images/app_ui/add_single_panel.gif)
-4. (Optional) If prompted, define parameters for the plot.
+4. (Optional) If prompted, define parameters for the panel.

 <Tabs
   defaultValue="quick"